ldoocy/project_template/README.md

 > * IDS 6145 (SimTech 2018)

 ## Abstract
-Helbing's social force model<sup>[[1]](#references)</sup> proposes that the list of influences on pedestrian movement extends past a desired goal.
+The social force model [(Helbing & Molnar, 1995)](#references) proposes that the list of influences on pedestrian movement extends past a desired goal.
 We seek to model pedestrian movements within various spaces and discuss how individual personality differences affect movements within a system.
 Additionally, we seek to model how manipulating the environment (e.g., by designing buildings in a certain way) can lead to varying changes in collective behavior as a function of individual differences and social interactions.
 The social force model includes influences of a desired goal, other pedestrians within the system, as well as boarders and walls.
 In addition to this, individual personality traits will affect individual behaviors within a crowd.
 We seek to understand these individual traits and their influence on behavior within the system.